 Maple Shade is a medium-sized town located in the state of New Jersey.
 With a population of 18,963 people and six constituent neighborhoods, Maple Shade is the 100th largest community in New Jersey.

-Maple Shade is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Maple Shade is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Maple Shade is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Maple Shade who work in office and administrative support (21.30%), sales jobs (9.74%), and management occupations (7.09%).
+There are especially a lot of people living in Maple Shade who work in office and administrative support (20.54%), sales jobs (9.70%), and management occupations (6.82%).

 Also of interest is that Maple Shade has more people living here who work in computers and math than 95% of the places in the US.